Anywhere Is: Critical reception

 AllMusic editor Rick Anderson constated that Enya has "a truly lovely voice", and added that there's no point trying to resist the "incantatory power" of "Anywhere Is".
-Larry Flick from Billboard described the song as "an exhilarating uptempo pop waltz that will turn any car, den, or front stoop into an otherworldly tabernacle of sound."
+Larry Flick from Billboard magazine described the song as "an exhilarating uptempo pop waltz that will turn any car, den, or front stoop into an otherworldly tabernacle of sound."
 He complimented the singer for her "remarkable ability to inspire listeners is undiminished on this richly layered feast of melody-a throbbing secular hymn about life's search for fulfillment."
 A reviewer from Crawley News wrote that the song "sounds fabulous".
 James Masterton for Dotmusic felt that it's "if anything slightly more commercial than many of her previous hits, with a light, almost poppy sound."
 Dave Sholin from the Gavin Report found that "Enya has developed a truly distinctive style.
 Those of us who became fans early on love to convert the unitiated, and this song is bound to bring many more into the flock.
 Count on another magnificent video to accompany this very commercial track."

-British magazine Music Week gave "Anywhere Is" it five out of five and named it Single of the Week, adding, "Back with a vengeance, Enya's meanderings are given a jauntier air, with the familiar building chorus forming a strong hook."
+British magazine Music Week gave "Anywhere Is" a full score of five out of five and named it Single of the Week, adding, "Back with a vengeance, Enya's meanderings are given a jauntier air, with the familiar building chorus forming a strong hook."
 Michelle Boucher from The Observer complimented the song for having "a nice rhythm".
 Steven Johnson from The Record remarked its "spirited melody", that is the furthest away from her usual "tried-and-true" musical formula.
 Toledo Blades reviewer described it as "positively upbeat".
 Mike Joyce from The Washington Post felt the song "highlight Enya's often overlooked pop sensibility", "with its wondrously spun harmonies, swiftly revolving melody and resonating backbeat".

 Chart performance

 "Anywhere Is" entered the UK Singles Chart at number 12 on 12 November 1995 and peaked at number seven the next week.
 It was also a top-10 hit in Austria, Iceland, and Ireland and a top-20 hit the Netherlands.
 On the Eurochart Hot 100, "Anywhere Is" reached number 36 on 16 December.
-Outside Europe, the song peaked at number 34 in Australia and number 62 in Canada.
+Outside Europe, the song peaked at number 11 in Israel, number 34 in Australia and number 62 in Canada.
 It received a silver certification in the United Kingdom, shipping over 200,000 units.